MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 ## Apps that use the Windows App SDK

-Before configuring your apps for deployment, review [the Windows App SDK runtime architecture](../windows-app-sdk/deployment-architecture.md) to learn more about the dependencies your app takes when it uses the Windows App SDK.
+Before configuring your apps for deployment, review [Deployment architecture for the Windows App SDK](/windows/apps/windows-app-sdk/deployment-architecture) to learn more about the dependencies your app takes when it uses the Windows App SDK.

 ### Packaged apps

-If you build an app that uses the [Windows App SDK](../windows-app-sdk/index.md) (either [Create your first WinUI 3 project](../winui/winui3/create-your-first-winui3-app.md) or a different type of app that [uses the Windows App SDK NuGet package](../windows-app-sdk/use-windows-app-sdk-in-existing-project.md)), you can package and deploy your app using MSIX.
+If you build an app that uses the [Windows App SDK](../windows-app-sdk/index.md) (either [Create your first WinUI 3 project](../winui/winui3/create-your-first-winui3-app.md) or a different type of app that [uses the Windows App SDK NuGet package](../windows-app-sdk/use-windows-app-sdk-in-existing-project.md)), then you can package and deploy your app using [MSIX](/windows/msix).

 For instructions on how to deploy the Windows App SDK runtime with your packaged app, see these articles: